Oscillons and Dark Matter: Acknowledgments

 \section{Acknowledgments}

 We thank R.Z.~Ferreira, F.~Ferrer, E.~Masso and S.~Sibiryakov for reading a preliminary draft of this paper and for discussions.
 We thank F.~Ferrer also for helping us in setting up the numerical methods used in this paper.
 We also thank G.~Dvali and D.~Gaggero for discussions.
+We thank Manuel Kreutle for useful earlier collaboration.
 This work was partly supported by the grants FPA2017-88915-P and SEV-2016-0588 from MINECO and 2017-SGR-1069 from DURSI.

 [2]{#2}\begingroup \endgroup